hugosilva2901/lei-22-s2-1DO-g68/lei-22-s2-1do-g68/docs/SprintD/us020/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As a network manager, I want to list all the employees working in every store of the network.
+As a client, I want to read the response for the appointment request, to accept or reject it.

 ### 1.2.
 Customer Specifications and Clarifications

-**From the specifications document:**

->	Each task is characterized by having a unique reference per organization, a designation, an informal and a technical description, an estimated duration and cost as well as the its classifying task category.

->	As long as it is not published, access to the task is exclusive to the employees of the respective organization.

 **From the client clarifications:**

-> **Question:**  Do you want a list where the header is ID, the name of the store, and the total number of listings that the store has?
+> **Question:**  Should the response for the booking request be displayed in the console?
+Or is it implied that the client saw the response in the email and knows what is being handled?
 >
+> **Answer:** The agent must be notified by email when the message is displayed to the client.

+> **Question:**  According to AC1, the agent must be notified when the message is displayed to the client.
+Should he receive an email?
+>
+> **Answer:** The agent must be notified by email when the message is displayed to the client.

+> **Question:**  When the agent rejects the visit request it doesn't make sense for the client to accept or reject that.
+What should be the options for the client in that case?
+>
+> **Answer:** When the agent rejects the visit, the client should only acknowledge that he is aware of the agent's answer.

+> **Question:**  The reason for declining the appointment should be selected from predefined options or entered as free text?
+>
-> **Answer:** Yes.
+> **Answer:** The message should be entered as free text.

 ### 1.3.
 Acceptance Criteria

-* **AC1:** The list of employees should be alphabetically sorted and grouped by store
-* **AC2:** Stores should be sorted according to their property listings, from the one with more listings to the one with less listings.
-* **AC3:** Each store should state how many property listings it has.
+* **AC1:** The agent must be notified when the message is displayed to the client.
+* **AC2:** The appointment request must provide information about the property and the date of the appointment.
+* **AC3:** When the appointment is rejected, the client must specify the reason.
+* **AC4:** The appointment request must provide the agent name and phone number.

 ### 1.4.
 Found out Dependencies

-* There is a dependency to "US003 register a new employee"  and "US005 register a new store" since at least an employee and a store must exist to classify the task being created.
+* There is a dependency to "US009 As a client, I want to leave a message to the agent to schedule a visit to a property of my interest." because the message is sent as a response to the appointment request.

 ### 1.5 Input and Output Data